 The style you go for largely depends on your existing decor.
 If you live in a period property, look at the cornice details already in place to inspire you, or anything that architecturally anchors you to a period, like a fireplace.
 If your ceiling has plain molding, you won't be restricted when picking a rose style - your ceiling is a blank canvas.

-Many properties won't have a ceiling rose, but while adding an ornate ceiling rose may look like a delicate job, it's actually relatively straightforward to install as they are pre-made and stuck on with adhesive and sealant.
+Many properties won't have a ceiling rose, but while adding an ornate ceiling rose may look like a delicate job, it's actually relatively straightforward to install as they are pre-made and stuck on.
 An electrician can help outfit your ceiling with the proper light fittings and help you thread your electrical wires through the center of your rose.

 As for the various styles out there, firstly be wary of picking the right size.
 Don't go too big or it will overwhelm the space.
 A home that has a smaller ceiling should also have a smaller ceiling rose.
 Another rule of thumb is that the rose doesn't overpower the light itself.
 The diameter of the rose should not be greater than that of the light fixture.